How JB Pritzker’s faith and Holocaust work are powering his dire warnings about Trump

 “He has not shied away from who he is in all of its manifestations, including his Jewish identity,” he says.
 “I agree with him.
 We have to call out [the administration’s] efforts to dismantle the Constitution and undermine the rule of law.”

-Back in Skokie, as Governor Pritzker finishes showing me through the museum, he is asked what “Never again,” the rallying cry of Holocaust survivors, means to him.
+Back in Skokie, as Governor Pritzker wraps up the tour of the museum, he is asked what “Never again,” the rallying cry of Holocaust survivors, means to him.

 “It means our obligation – all of us, and I don’t just mean Jews – it means all of our obligation is to make sure that the horrors, the targeting, the inhumanity of the Holocaust, must, at every angle, be pushed back on, fought, against, prevented,” he says.

-Note: Editor’s note: This article was updated on June 13, the day of initial publication, to include a quote from former museum director Rick Hirschhaut.